What is Net Domestic Product (NDP)?

 There are several approaches to calculate GDP.
 A generally used one is the expenditure approach.
 This sums up the expenditures from different groups participating in the economy.
 The components include the private consumption expenditure, government consumption expenditure, private domestic investment, and net exports (exports – imports).

-Gross investment is used to calculate GDP, while net investment (gross investment – depreciation) is used to calculate net domestic product.
+Gross investment is used to calculate GDP, while net investment (gross investment – depreciation) is used to calculate the net domestic product.
 NDP can be calculated by subtracting the depreciation of the capital stock of a country from its GDP.

 Net Domestic Product (NDP) – Analysis